-Figure 2: Schematic Representation of Vermicomposting process showing decomposition of organic waste by Earthworm
+Figure 2: Schematic Representation of the Vermicomposting process, showing decomposition of organic waste by the Earthworm

 Inoculation and Environmental Regulation: Earthworms are introduced over the waste surface in vermibeds.
 Worm density ranges from 1000 to 2000 per square meter.
-The worm gradually burrows into garbage and begins feasting.
+The worm gradually burrows into the garbage and begins feasting.
 The worm's existence and activity are ensured by maintaining optimum environmental conditions.
 The moisture content is maintained at 60%.
 If the temperature is too low, the worm dies; if it is too high, anaerobic conditions occur.
 Moisture is maintained by spraying water or using moist bags to cover.
 The optimal temperature range is 20-30°C; temperatures exceeding 35°C promote worm mortality.
 The pH is kept slightly alkaline (6.5–7.0).
 A healthy worm population is dependent on these variables being in balance.
 To maximize the effectiveness of the waste conversion process and support healthy composting, constant monitoring and modifications are necessary.

 Core phase of vermicomposting: The core phase of vermicomposting involves decomposition and vermicast formation; organic matter ingested with soil particles is crushed by the muscular gizzard of the earthworm.
-The earthworm gut shows a symbiotic relationship with microorganisms and secretes enzymes, which facilitate the breakdown of organic compounds, and soluble material is released and assimilated by worms.
-Undigested material is excreted out as cast, which is rich in nutrients and shows an enhanced microbial population.
+The earthworm gut shows a symbiotic relationship with microorganisms and secretes enzymes, which facilitate the breakdown of organic compounds, and soluble material is released and assimilated by the worms.
+Undigested material is excreted as cast, which is rich in nutrients and shows an enhanced microbial population.
 NPK, micronutrients, and microbes are abundant in vermicompost.
 By improving porosity and water-holding capacity, these substances enhance soil quality and facilitate plant uptake of nutrients (Lal, 2021)

 Maturation, Harvesting, and Storage: Harvesting of vermicompost usually takes place after 45-60 days.
-Waste material is converted into a dark brown and odorless substance.
+Waste material is converted into a dark brown and odourless substance.
 Compost

-is sieved to segregate undecomposed material and reintroduced into a fresh bed.
+It is sieved to segregate undecomposed material and reintroduced into a fresh bed.
 The final step involves air drying for 2-3 days in the shade and storing in plastic bags or gunny bags in cool, dry places (Schmidt-Danner, 2016).

 Role of Vermicomposting in Waste Management: